armanjindal/garden/content/_index.md

 2. [Issues](https://github.com/armanjindal/armanjindal.github.io/issues).
 On the `Issues` tab of the GitHub repository on this site, I hope to scope/outline the writing I hope to publish.
 This is a great place to collect feedback (before I've even started to write), scope projects, track progress, document, and prioritize a million things I want to write.
 3. (TO COME) Milestones and corresponding branches to allow multiple projects to be developed in parallel.

 Right now, I expect it will be friends and mentors who I will pester to contribute, but I hope to have a broader audience of contributors as this grows.
-GitHub is immensely powerful, and I will try to use it best to "cultivate my garden" best I can. 🪴
+GitHub is immensely powerful, and I will try to use it to "cultivate my garden" best I can. 🪴

 #  Me